Share this post

 Related: How to improve gut health

-Wheat has been a dietary staple for centuries, yet modern wheat-related disorders like celiac disease and non-celiac gluten sensitivity (NCGS) are rising.
+Wheat has been a nourishing grain for centuries, yet modern wheat-related disorders like celiac disease and non-celiac gluten sensitivity (NCGS) are rising.
 For those with celiac disease, consuming gluten triggers severe inflammation in the intestines.
 Even in people without celiac disease, gluten can cause temporary intestinal permeability and inflammation through a protein called zonulin.

 The systemic inflammation caused by gut dysfunction can lead to “leaky brain,” allowing inflammatory chemicals to cross the blood-brain barrier.
 This process disrupts mood-regulating neurotransmitters like serotonin, contributing to anxiety and depression.